2019 Angling Club Rules for the River.

 - Other waters.
 When fishing other waters on exchange tickets or by invitation, the rules of those clubs or associations must be adhered to all times.

 - River Beauly fishing seasons: Salmon, Grilse, Sea Trout & Finnock: 11th February to 15th October.
 Brown Trout: 15th March to 6th October.

 - Catch returns.
 As a tenant of Lovat Estate, the BAC has a legal duty to complete a timely and accurate annual catch return for submittal to the Scottish Executive.
 Members will therefore make their annual catch return to the designated committee member no later than the 31st October.
 An email return is acceptable and nil returns are required.
 Failure to make a return may result in the loss of membership.

 - Scale Samples.
 From all fish caught scale samples, together with an estimated length and weight, should be submitted to the Ness & Beauly Fisheries Trust.

 - Use of boats.
 Unless provided by the owners of waters being leased or rented by the Club, there is a strict policy of no boat fishing.
 This includes the use of float tubes, pontoon boats or other craft on club waters.

 - Bass.
-Sea Bass are occasionally caught in the Firth fishings; it is illegal to retain Bass of less than 420mm(16.5 inches) in length.
+Sea Bass are occasionally caught in the Firth Fishings; the rules around this are changing regularly so members should check the current rules before fishing the firth.
 Catch and Release of all Bass is encouraged by the Committee.